theusindabike/sales-manager/README.md

 - Improve the upload -> read in memory -> save in db approach.
 Maybe change to save in some storage to then insert in db (maybe multer.diskStorage).
 - Improve the Express.Multer.File usage to prevent malicious code when uploading files
 - Mult-file upload

+### Web
+- Filter by Seller and shows balance
+- Shows backend errors